-On behalf of the Independent Insurance Agents and Brokers of America (IIABA) (formerly IIAA), and the National Association of Professional Insurance Agents (PIA) (collectively, "Insurance Agents"), we submit these comments relating to the Financial Crimes Enforcement Networks' (FinCEN) Notice of Proposed Rulemaking regarding a requirement that insurance companies report suspicious transactions.
+On behalf of the Independent Insurance Agents and Brokers of America (IIABA) (formerly IIAA), and the National Association of Professional Insurance Agents (PIA) (collectively, "Insurance Agents"), we submit these comments relating to the Financial Crimes Enforcement Networks' (FinCEN) proposed anti-money laundering compliance rule for insurance companies.
 IIABA and PIA are non-profit trade associations that together represent over one million insurance agents and brokers and their employees throughout the United States.
 Their members are agencies and brokerages that work at all levels of the insurance market and sell a full range of insurance products.